robertojrodriguez21/whack-a-mole/README.md

 ### Setup

 #### There will be a grid filled with hole sprites.
 When a mole pops up the hole sprite will be replaced with the mole.
-Each time a user hits a mole the users score will go up; Depending on how fast the user hits the mole the score will be different.
+Each time a user hits a mole the users score will go up.

 #### When the game is done the users score will be recorded.
 If the user gets a new high score the current high score will be repalced with the new score.
 There will also ne a reset button to reset both current score and high score.